selesy/ethereum-mcp/README.md

 The `/pkg/scheam` package provides "augmented" JSONSchema files and their associated Go embeddings in a format that's suitable for use as a "Raw Schema" with the `mcp-go` library's [`NewToolWithRawSchema`](https://pkg.go.dev/github.com/mark3labs/mcp-go/mcp#NewToolWithRawSchema) constructor.

-Full documentation for this library is available as [Go docs](https://pkg.go.dev/github.com/selesy/ethereum-mcp).
+Full documentation for this library including examples is available as [Go docs](https://pkg.go.dev/github.com/selesy/ethereum-mcp).

 ## Contributing